Jun 7, 2017

 A special thanks to Tim for joining us on this episode.
 If this is your first time tuning and want some more TIm in your life you can hear him in our Professional Wrestling episode here and make sure you follow him on twitter @tseataughtme.

-promise. - Kate*
+We promise. - Kate*